No sweep for Storm: WNBA semifinal heading to Game 4 after setback in Phoenix

 DeWanna Bonner of the Phoenix Mercury collected 27 points and 11 rebounds in an 86-66 victory over the Storm in Game 3 of their best-of-five semifinal series.
 Storm guards Jewell Loyd and Sue Bird were a combined 1 for 18 from the field.
 Seattle takes a 2-1 lead into Game 4.

-PHOENIX — The Storm feared an offensive onslaught from Phoenix superstar Diana Taurasi, who was sensational in the previous two games of their WNBA semifinal series yet came up short in a couple of narrow Seattle victories.
+PHOENIX — The top-seeded Storm feared retribution from superstar Diana Taurasi, who was sensational in the previous two outings of their WNBA semifinal against No. 5 Phoenix yet came up short in a couple of narrow Seattle victories.

 Turns out the Storm should have been wary of DeWanna Bonner.

-The forward collected 27 points and 11 rebounds to lead the Mercury to an 86-66 victory over the top-seeded Storm on Friday in Game 3 of the best-of-five series at Talking Stick Resort Arena.
+The All-Star forward collected 27 points and 11 rebounds to lead the Mercury to a 86-66 victory over Seattle in Game 3 of the best-of-five series on Friday at Talking Stick Resort Arena.

-Seattle leads 2-1 and needs a road victory at 2 p.m.
-Sunday to avoid a Game 5 in Seattle.
+“DB is a difficult matchup because she’s so versatile,” said league MVP Breanna Stewart, who finished with 15 points – 12 fewer than her playoffs average.
+“I need to do a better job defensively.
+Just being in a better stance, staying in front of her and make her make a tough shot.

 Most Read Sports Stories